sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 ---
-title: "Kind Projection and Partial Unification caveats"
+title: "An ode to the kind-projector and the partial-unification of Scala"
 date: "2018-04-12T12:08Z"
 layout: post
 path: "/2018/04/12/kind-projection-and-partial-unification-caveats/"
 language: "en"
-tags: scala, partial-unification, kind-projector
+tags: scala, partial-unification, kind-projector, cats, scalaz, dotty, typeclass, hkt
 ---

 The [kind-projector sbt plugin](https://github.com/non/kind-projector) is quite ubiquitous in the Scala world.
 So much that we won't need it in the future!
-Its features will be [native in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) as we'll see.
-But we're not there yet.
+Its features will be [native in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) as we'll see. :pray: But we're not there yet.

 This plugin introduces new keywords to provide some sugar syntax for advanced type-related usage.
 It does _not_ provide any new feature but simplifies how to write and read code that is barely readable without.